open-horizon/anax/docs/cluster_install.md

     If the cluster agent will use other storageclass than the above, please find the storage class satisfy [these attributes](#storageclass_attribute)

 6. Run agent-install.sh to get the necessary files from Github, install and configure the Horizon agent, and register your edge cluster with policy.

+    **Note** You should be logged in as root or elevated to root.
+If you are not, preface the agent-install.sh script command below with `sudo -s -E`.

     Set `AGENT_NAMESPACE` to the namespace that will install the cluster agent.
 If not set, the agent will be installed to `openhorizon-agent` default namespace
     ```bash